 Uke at The Duke – A little further afield in Shoreham, another popular ukulele group in the Brighton & Hove area – meetings take place on the second Tuesday of the month, in the Duke of Wellington Pub. http://www.ukeattheduke.co.uk

 Ukulele Events in Brighton:

 Here are some of the popular ukulele events in Brighton.
 All well worth a visit, these ukulele events should be on the calendar of any local ukulele players and fans.
 There are many musical events in Brighton that feature ukulele acts, however these are the regular big events to take your Ukuleles in Brighton.

-Paddle Round The Pier – The Ukulele Stage at Paddle Round The Pier is by far the biggest ukulele event in Brighton.
+Paddle Round The Pier – The Ukulele Stage at Paddle Round The Pier is by far the biggest ukulele event in Brighton & Hove.
 A firm favourite with ukulele groups and ukulele players, from far and wide.
 The entire festival weekend is free to enter and raises funds for local community projects and charities.
 Family and dog friendly, a weekend full of ukulele music (other music is available), entertainment, food, surfing, paddling and all sorts of other fun and madness.

 Sussex Ukulele Festival – Now a well established ukulele festival on the local calendar, this low profile event hosts some of the most well-known ukulele acts, mixed with other lesser known local, national and international ukulele talent.
 With the addition of ukulele workshops and a growing popularity, this ukulele festival isn’t one to be missed.